Kevin-Wong2016/vanced.to/README.md

 All trademarks, service marks, and registered trademarks mentioned in this project are the property of their respective owners.
 This project is developed and maintained by an independent community and is not responsible for any actions taken by the official RV project or its representatives.

-For more information about the official RV project, please visit their website: [https://revanced.app](https://revanced.app).
+For more information about the official ReVanced project, please visit their website: [https://revanced.app](https://revanced.app).

 ## About

-Our primary goal is to offer a trustworthy platform where everyone can conveniently download various APKs related to RV projects, as well as other modded APKs.
+Our primary goal is to offer a trustworthy platform where everyone can conveniently download various APKs related to ReVanced projects, as well as other modded APKs.
 Our aim is to provide clean and efficient installation links for your convenience.

 ## Our Current Offerings